ParikhKadam/bidaf-keras/README.md

   **Also note** that, in the above snippets, `bidaf_model` is just an object of class `BidirectionalAttentionFlow` and not the real Keras model.
 You can access the Keras model by using `keras_model = bidaf_model.model`.

+## Features
+- Supports both SQUAD-v1.1 and SQUAD-v2.0.
+- Can predict answers from any length of passage and question but your memory should support it's size.
+- Has multi-GPU support.
+- Supports various embedding dimensions.
+- Support for flexible answer span length.
+- Support for fixed length passage and question.
+- Ability to run predictions on a list of passages and questions.
+- Sample shuffling can be enabled.
+- Ability to return confidence score as well as character locations in the passage.

 ## Pre-trained Models
 - **Model Name:** [bidaf_50.h5](https://drive.google.com/open?id=10C56f1DSkWbkBBhokJ9szXM44P9T-KfW)